 I am not going to go into retry theory because that is well explained by others out there.
 In this case, our retries were configured well enough such that we were able to recover reasonably quickly without overloading the system.

-Quick recoveries don’t cut it in live video streaming.
+Quick recoveries don’t cut it for a live video streaming api.
 They cut the stream.

 Forget about those 99.99% uptime conversations; our customers expect 100% uptime for their live streams.
 We are always handling live streams.
 Anyone that is familiar with the concept of measuring reliability will tell you 100% uptime is simply not possible, but we need to do better than 99.99% because our customers do not want their streams to stop for 8 seconds every day.
 In order to accomplish this, as much as possible, we need to design our systems to tolerate failures at every layer.